 A Praying Mantis, or praying mantid, is the common name for an insect of the order Mantodea.
 These insects are notorious predators and their name is sometime mistakenly spelled ‘Preying Mantis’ which is incorrect.
 They are in fact named for the typical ‘prayer-like’ stance.

-There are approximately 2,000 mantid species worldwide.
-The majority are found in Asia.
-About 20 species are native to the USA.
 Like all insects, a praying mantis has a three segmented body, with a head, thorax and abdomen.
 The abdomen is elongated and covered by the wings in adults.

 Females have strong and large cerci (paired appendages on the rear-most segments).
 The first segment on their thorax, the prothorax, is elongated and from it arises the modified foreleg.